Skip to Main Content Skip to Footer

 GEOL 304 - Tectonics

 This course will provide an overview of processes responsible for the formation, deformation, and destruction of Earth's lithosphere.
-The class will combine perspectives from several geoscientific disciplines to address issues pertinent to plate tectonic processes.
-The laboratory component of the course will focus on developing good scientific writing and presentation habits.
-A 3-hour lab accompanies the course.
+The class and associated laboratory component will combine perspectives from several geoscientific disciplines (e.g., field geology, geochronology, geochemistry, and geophysics) to address issues pertinent to plate tectonic processes.
+A class project will focus on developing good scientific writing and presentation habits.
+Local and regional field trips.
+Three 1-hour lectures and one 3-hour lab per week.

 GEOL 360 - Paleoclimate

 Earth's climate has evolved with the planet itself as changing boundary conditions in the ocean, atmosphere, cryosphere and lithosphere have caused ice ages, periods of extreme warmth and mass extinctions.
 Information about these events is contained in the geologic record in the form of fossils and rock sequences, but also in lake and ocean sediments, ice sheets, cave deposits and tree rings.
 This course will provide an overview of variations in climate throughout Earth history while simultaneously examining the proxies and archives used to reconstruct those changes.
-We will also construct our own record of paleoclimate using cores from a local lake and a variety of laboratory techniques.
+We will also construct our own record of the paleoclimate using cores from a local lake and a variety of laboratory techniques.
+Three 1-hour lectures and one 3-hour lab per week.

 Cross-Listed as: ENVI 360